Nicoya Peninsula: Gulf of Nicoya (Costa Rica)

 The Gulf of Nicoya is an inlet that indents the west-central part of the Pacific coast of Costa Rica.
-The inlet extends northward and northwestward from Cape Blanco (Cabo Blanco) for about 80 km (50 mi).
+The basin extends northward and northwestward from Cape Blanco (Cabo Blanco) for about 80 km (50 mi).

 The gulf separates the Nicoya Peninsula from the mainland of Costa Rica and encompasses a marine and coastal landscape of wetlands, rocky islands and cliffs.
 The Tempisque, Abangares and Tárcoles rivers empty into the gulf.

 At its upper end, the gulf is shallow and muddy.
-The Tempisque River washes much soil and organic material into the estuary and mangrove swamps thrive on the shores.
+The Tempisque River washes much soil and organic material into the estuary, and mangrove swamps thrive on the shores.

 The protected mangroves provide a habitat for aquatic life.
-Birds nest in their foliage and the mud at their roots shelters mussels, crabs and shrimps.
+Birds nest in their foliage, and the mud at their roots shelters mussels, crabs and shrimps.

-Located along the banks of the Tempisque River is the Palo Verde National Park which is home to one of Central America's most densely populated areas of migratory birds.
+Located along the banks of the Tempisque River is the Palo Verde National Park, which is home to one of Central America's most densely populated areas of migratory birds.